gadirom/ContainerGeometry/README.md

 ```
 @EnvironmentObject var geometryData: ContainerGeometry
 ```
-But for the geometry to be readable you set it on the view itself:
+But for the geometry to be readable you set it on each subview:
 ```
 SomeViewInsideYourContainer()
     .subviewGeometry(id: someHashableID)